 2019 vintage.
 From a 375 ml format.
 Amongst what passes for the ne plus ultra in Napa cabbage these days.
 Rich.
 Overtly sumptuous.
 Modicum of umami on the finish.
 Restrained/polite company version of a fruit bomb.
 Too extracted/manipulated without representative tannins for this old-school Dunn/Diamond Creek/Mayacamas/Montelena guy but still verry nice for this style.
 Dunno where this settles in twenty years but that's someone else's problem down the road.
-7.7.24. — 10 months ago
+7.7.24. — a year ago

 Needs 30 minutes for the modicum of oak to blow off.